France Research Tax Credit (CIR) 2026: Complete Guide for SMEs and Startups

 Jeune Entreprise Innovante de Rupture (JEIR)#

-Also introduced by the Finance Act 2024, the JEIR status reserves enhanced benefits for projects with a high potential for technological disruption, particularly in DeepTech fields (AI, quantum computing, biotechnology, advanced materials).
-Eligibility criteria are stricter, but the financial benefit is greater.
+Also introduced by the Finance Act 2024, the JEIR status targets projects whose R&D expenditure reaches at least 30% of tax-deductible charges, particularly in DeepTech fields (AI, quantum computing, biotechnology, advanced materials).

 8. Tax Audit Exposure: What the DGFiP and MESR Examine#